 290 - Web DesignIntroduction to the design/management of web sites with an emphasis on the development of design strategy processes.
 This course builds skills in terminology, design principles, and visual problem solving.
 Students learn skills in organizing information, loading and maintaining web pages, applying design theory and page layout, overcoming technical challenges, and publish a portfolio site showcasing the class projects.
 Prerequisite: ARTS 170.

-295 - Sustainable DesignThis course is based on the analysis of how green design is delivered in the built environment.
-It is designed to model the breadth of societal cooperation required to solve sustainability problems; it explores the principles developed by the most energy conscious building practices today.
-The course teaches basic visual communication skills, green terminology, drafting practices, and culminates in a group-designed project.
+295 - Sustainable DesignThis course is based on the analysis of green design in the built environment.
+The course content and organization model the breadth of societal cooperation necessary to solve sustainability problems while it explores the principles of current energy strategies.
+The course also teaches basic visual communication skills, drafting practices, discussion techniques, and culminates in a build-design project constructed by class members.
 Prerequisite: ARTS 102 or ARTS 103.

 299 - Experimental New Media SeminarExamines a specific topic in studio art practices that may include sound, video, photography, motion, design, and installation.
 The course is built around the special expertise of the faculty.
 The title will be extended to describe the current topic.
 May be repeated once up to a total of six semester hours provided the topics differ.
-Prerequisites: ARTS 102 or ARTS 150 or ARTS 170.
+Prerequisite: ARTS 102 or ARTS 150 or ARTS 170.

 301 - PortraitureFor the student seeking experience in drawing the human form.
 Focus includes grounding in specific drawing skills, including ability to represent proportion, anatomic architecture, and volume, and experience with various mediums.
 Learning about major practitioners of the genre will instill an appreciation for portraiture - it's usefulness and influence as an important art form for content in past and present art traditions and cultures.
 Prerequisite: ARTS 150 or permission of the instructor.